Aldaviva/InoreaderCs/Readme.md

 - Has a built-in OAuth client with refresh logic
 - Parse, handle, and use well-known Stream IDs
 - Observe rate-limiting statistics
-- Use modern `HttpClient` instead of ancient, disgusting `HttpWebRequest`
+- Uses modern, interchangeable `HttpClient` instead of ancient, disgusting `HttpWebRequest`
 - Set custom `User-Agent` or any other HTTP request headers
 - Easily get article's read and starred state, short ID, description, and original feed name and URL
 - Updated in the last 6 years